Shrek Forever After: Video game

+Future

 Sequel

 In 2014, a Fox Business Network interview with DreamWorks CEO Jeffrey Katzenberg implied that more Shrek films would eventually be made saying, "But I think you can be confident that we'll have another chapter in the Shrek series.
 We're not finished and, more importantly, neither is he."
 Following the acquisition of DreamWorks Animation by Comcast and NBCUniversal in 2016, NBCUniversal President and CEO Steve Burke discussed plans to revive the franchise.
 In July 2016, The Hollywood Reporter cited sources saying that a fifth film was planned for a 2019 release.
 By late 2016, reports surfaced that the script had been completed.

 In April 2023, four months after the release of a spin-off sequel Puss in Boots: The Last Wish, executive producer Chris Meledandri confirmed that a fifth film is planned, with the original cast in talks to return.
-In June 2024, Eddie Murphy announced that he had begun recording for the film.
+In June 2024, Eddie Murphy announced that he had begun recording for Shrek 5.
 The film will release on June 30, 2027.

-A spin-off centered around Donkey is also in development.
+Spin-off

+At the same time that Shrek 5 was revealed to be in development in April 2023, it was revealed that a spin-off film revolving around Donkey was in early talks as well.
+In June 2024, Eddie Murphy announced that the project was officially greenlit by DreamWorks, and stated that it would begin production following the completion of Shrek 5.

+In May 2025, it was revealed that Chris Meledandri would be producing the film and that Christopher Knights would be editing the film.
+In July 2025, Murphy confirmed that voice recording would commence in September and that the story was centered on his character, his dragon wife and their hybrid kids.
+He noted the film was expected to be released in 2028.